 The Authority has made a provision for Business Rate Appeals based upon its best estimates of the actual liability as at the year-end in known appeals against the 2005 and 2010 Rating Lists.
-The Authority has added a prudent provision for appeals against the 2017 Rating List.
-The opportunity to lodge appeals closed at 31 March 2023, however there are a number of rateable value checks lodged by ratepayers and the provision for appeals has been estimated to sufficiently provide for settlement.
+The Authority has added a prudent provision for appeals against the 2017 Rating List; no appeals are currently lodged.
+It is not possible to quantify appeals that have not yet been lodged with the Valuation Office Agency and the 2017 Rating List brought a new process for lodging appeals; there is little experience of this in operation.
+There is a risk to the Authority that national and local appeals may have a future impact on the accounts.